skip to Main Content

 Strategies to Calm Down from a Panic Attack

-There are several scientifically-backed techniques that can help you manage and calm down during a panic attack.
-Let’s delve into each one.
+There are several scientifically backed techniques that can help you manage and calm down during a panic attack.
+Try them in calm moments so they feel familiar when stress hits.

 Deep Breathing

 During a panic attack, your breathing can become quick and shallow, which may increase feelings of fear and anxiety.
-Deep breathing can help to slow your heart rate and promote a sense of calm.
-Here’s how to practice it:
+Deep breathing can help slow your heart rate and promote a sense of calm.

 Grounding Techniques